 Parent(s) or guardian(s) will receive a 30 day notice from their school with the specific dates the KNOW and FLASH curriculum will be taught in the school.
 Curriculum materials can be viewed either on the King County and OSPI websites or at a district curriculum preview presentation.
 By clicking on the links at the bottom of this page, families can access the KNOW and FLASH curriculum online.
-If you are unable to access the materials online, please contact the Curriculum Library Secretary, Jennifer Gordon.
+If you are unable to access the materials online, please contact the Admin Professional, Textbook Inventory, Wendy Scott.

 In accordance with the AIDS Omnibus Bill, no student may be required to participate in AIDS prevention education when a student’s parent(s) or guardian(s) meet the following two requirements:

-- Attend one district presentation to preview the materials.
+- Watch the district presentation to preview the materials.

 Click on the link below to get access to the online presentation.